lrcno6/MySQLClass/README.md

-## MySQLClass alpha 1.2
+## MySQLClass alpha 2.1

 a class to use the *MySQL* client in *C++*

----

-## version content
+### version content

-alpha 1.2: the first pushed version
+- alpha 1.2: the first pushed version

----
+- alpha 2.1: rewrite the entire library

 license: *LGPL-3.0*